 Current peak use across the Harlem River bridges is 3900 cyclists per day.4 For comparison, NYC’s four East River Bridges is 20,000 per day – but that’s up from 3000 cyclists per day twenty years ago – before DOT began a similarly dramatic expansion of access.

-The Bergen and New York plans will connect to, and extend, the East Coast Greenway5and Empire State Trail,6 and help to realize the Regional Plan Association’s vision of a 1650 mile Tri-State Trail Network.7
+The Bergen and New York plans will connect to the East Coast Greenway,5 Governor Mario M. Cuomo Bridge6 and Empire State Trail,7 and help to realize the Regional Plan Association’s vision of a 1650 mile Tri-State Trail Network.8

 Together, they will satisfy the public’s desire for high-quality recreational space and for safe, cheap, efficient, sustainable and healthy modes of transit.
 From a cyclist’s perspective, they’re flat out awesome.